rike14/cardapio-java-react/README.md

 ## <h2 id="about">📃 About The Project </h2>

 - Digital Menu home page;
-- Add a new product only if you logged as admin;
+- Add a new product only if you logged as 'admin';
 - Notifications using Toasty;
-- Database running in container with Docker.
+- Backend running in container with Docker.
 - Login;
 - User only read information if not logged in as admin;

 ## Next steps to do in the project:

-- Edit existing product information if the user is logged in as admin;
+- Edit existing product information if the user is logged in as 'admin';
-- Delete existing product if the user is logged in as admin;
+- Delete existing product if the user is logged in as 'admin';
 - Loading.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>